sana33/SDCOR/codes/_competing methods/ORCA/Readme.md

 attrib05: continuous.
 attrib06: continuous.

-(3) in command window:
+3> in command window:

 dprep.exe Mammography Mammography.fields Mammography.bin -rand -snone -cleanf

-%% running the C++ executable code in command window
+%% running the ORCA C++ executable code in command window

 C:\ptime.exe orca.exe Mammography.bin Mammography.bin Mammography.weights -n 1397 > Mammography_ORCA.comOut

 %% gaining the AUC outcomes through the acquired scores

+> in MATLAB

 % "scores" is a 2D vector containing the outlier indices provided by ORCA along with the subsequent outlier scores
 % "labels" is a vector containing the outlier labels for all data elements; 0 for inliers, and 1 for outliers